anderkve/FYS3150/book/using_git/using_git.md

 git clone https_link
 ```

-where `https_link` is simply the URL for your repo on GitHub.
+where `https_link` is the URL for your repo on GitHub.

 ## Making changes